 In the graph on the bottom half of the page, Google shows you the number of total website users, total sessions, engaged sessions, and the engagement rate, among other metrics.

 While engagement rate can be seen as the opposite of bounce rate, it’s measured in a different way.
-Still, higher engagement rates are definitely better than lower.
+Still, higher engagement rates are definitely better than lower ones.

 How to Use the Engagement Rate Metric